 Annual company settlement Denmark

-Annual accounting for companies in Denmark - introductory information Tax credits and deductions VAT Annual accounting for a company in Denmark - the necessary documents Terms that can be found in settlement documents Annual tax return in Denmark - deadlines Annual company return in Denmark - types Accounting for sole proprietorships in Denmark Settlement of Danish companies General Partnership (Interesselskab - I/S) Limited liability company (Anpartsselskab - ApS) and joint stock company (Aktieselskab - A/S) Limited liability company (Iværksætterselskab – IVS) FAQ
+Annual accounting for a company in Denmark - the necessary documents Tax credits and deductions VAT Annual accounting for a company in Denmark - the necessary documents Terms that can be found in settlement documents Annual tax return in Denmark - deadlines Annual company return in Denmark - types Accounting for sole proprietorships in Denmark Settlement of Danish companies General Partnership (Interesselskab - I/S) Limited liability company (Anpartsselskab - ApS) and joint stock company (Aktieselskab - A/S) Limited liability company (Iværksætterselskab – IVS) FAQ

 Are you a business owner in Denmark?
 You have come to the right place!
 On this page, you will find essential information about the settlement of your business.
 You will find out how to settle individual types of business, which documents to prepare, which deadlines to meet, and finally, which tax reliefs you can take advantage of.